GlobetrotterG/mega-man-memory-game/README.md

 My wireframes were all created using [Balsamiq wireframes](https://balsamiq.com/).
 I’ve individually created wireframes for Desktop, Tablet, and Mobile versions.

 All my wireframes can be viewed here: [Wireframes](https://github.com/GlobetrotterG/mega-man-memory-game/tree/master/wireframes).

+# How To Play The Game

+The Mega Man Memory Game is a deck of 12 cards with 6 characters

 # The Game Theme